nodeca/event-wire/README.md

 });
 ```

-Each handler can termitate chain execution by returning not falsy result (error)
+Each handler can termitate chain execution by returning not falsy
+result (error).
+Also handker can throw and return `Promise`.

 Options: